codecov/codecov-javascript-bundler-plugins/.changeset/green-goats-thank.md

 "@codecov/bundle-analyzer": minor
 ---

-Add Sentry to the bundler plugins to start collecting issues and telemerty
+Add Sentry to the bundler plugins to start collecting issues and telemetry